 The tools and texts in this section were designed to help students prepare for standardized exams in reading comprehension.
 Whether you’re taking your first SAT, trying to get into college, applying for graduate school, or looking a great position in your field, there’s no getting away from having to demonstrate your ability to understand what you read.
 In fact, reading comprehension is the one section you’ll find on virtually every major admissions and placement test in existence.
 Here you’ll find effective practice exams and lots of useful test-taking strategies.

-On this page, you’ll find a wealth of helpful information to help you score well on the reading comprehension portions of most major exams.
+On this page you’ll find a wealth of helpful information to help you score well on the reading comprehension portions of most major exams.
 Find free practice tests, helpful worksheets, and proven strategies to boost your skills.

-Be ready for the reading comprehension section of the SAT by taking these free practice tests.
+Prepare for the reading comprehension section of the SAT by taking these free practice tests.

 This page is a fantastic resource for students looking to prepare for state-mandated reading assessments.
 Choose from more than 170 practice tests.
 All are free to use and organized by grade level.

 Before you can hope to get into law school, you must pass the Law School Application Test.
 Not surprisingly, reading comprehension is a huge part of the exam.
-Use this guide, found on the official LSAC site, to make sure you are well-prepared.
+Use this guide, found on the official LSAC site, to make sure you are well prepared.

 Resources for Parents and Teachers

 The information and tools found here are especially helpful for educators.
 Teachers, parents, and homeschool instructors will find plenty of materials to jump-start their reading curriculum and get students engaged in the concepts and practice of reading with intention.
-Some of these sites offer premium benefits for paid members, but all provide ample amounts of study materials at no cost.
+Some of these sites offer premium benefits for paid members, but all provide ample study materials at no cost.

-This page, from K12 reader, is full of free reading comprehension worksheets for students.
+This page, from K12reader, is full of free reading comprehension worksheets for students.
 Select worksheets by grade level, then print them out to use at home or in the classroom.

 This page, from the blog of a homeschooling mother, is chock-full of resources to help kids with reading comprehension.
 Find helpful articles and tips, printable activities and lessons, book lists, and more.

-Here you’ll find hundreds of resources to help teach reading and comprehension skills to kids from Kindergarten through 12th grade.
+Here you’ll find hundreds of resources to help teach reading and comprehension skills to kids from kindergarten through 12th grade.
 Find lesson plans, interactive games, articles, and helpful links.